amarmer/The-Polymorphic-PImpl-Idiom/README.md

-# An alternative to the classic PImpl idiom
+# The Polymorphic PImpl Idiom

 ## Introduction